 Here's a sampling of positions Teaching Communication Arts and Literature grads have attained six months to one year after graduation.

-- Middle School English Teacher - Robbinsdale Area Schools, Robbinsdale, MN
+- High School English Teacher - Forest Lake Area Schools, Forest Lake, MN

 For more data see the Teaching Communication Arts and Literature Graduate Follow-Up Report.

 For ideas about Teaching Communication Arts and Literature and other majors visit Career & Internship Services.